How To Install Tor Browser on CentOS 7

 sudo yum update -y

-Installing Tor on Centos 7
+2. Install Tor Browser on CentOS 7

 At this point, you have successfully added the Tor browser repository to your system.
-Next, use the yum command to install Tor Browser on your Centos 7:
+Next, use the yum command to install Tor Browser on your CentOS 7:

 sudo yum install tor -y